dwalend/Disentangle/README.md

 * choose an algorithm to perform the minimization.
 (You probably want to use Dijkstra's algorithm)
 * arrange for your code to run the algorithm on your graph

-You'll get a Digraph with your nodes and arcs that contain the results of the minimization.
+You'll get a Digraph with your nodes and edges that contain the results of the minimization.

 For example, this code snippet finds zero or one shortest path in a directed graph with String nodes: